grandcentrix/GCXTrustPolicy/README.md

 github "grandcentrix/GCXTrustPolicy"
 ```

-Make sure you have Apple's `Xcode Commandline Tools` installed.
-This allows Module `CommonCrypto` to reference the Umbrella Header at `/usr/include/CommonCrypto/`
+If you encounter problems check our [troubleshooting section](#Troubleshooting) or file an Issue.
+We will give our best trying to help you out. 🙂

 #### Manual

-- Start new XCode Workspace.
+- Start a new XCode Workspace.
 - Create new App
-- Import GCXTrustPolicy.xcodeproj into Workspace
+- Import GCXTrustPolicy.xcodeproj into your Workspace
-- Go to Project Settings -> General Tab
+- Go to "Project Settings" -> "General Tab"
--- Add GCXTrustPolicy.framework in the Embedded Binaries
+- Add `GCXTrustPolicy.framework` to the "Embedded Binaries" section
 - Build and Run